Keiichi Tanaami: Early life and career

-In 1975, Tanaami became the first art director of the Japanese edition of Playboy, Monthly Playboy, and went to New York once again to visit Playboy's head office.
+In 1975, Tanaami became the first art director of the Japanese edition of Playboy, Monthly Playboy, and went to New York once again to visit Playboys head office.
 The editor there took him to Andy Warhol's Factory.
 Tanaami's works from this period, mostly in the mediums of film and print, were provocative and experimental.
 His films in particular received wide critical acclaim, appearing in the International Short Film Festival Oberhausen in Germany (1975, 1976), the New York Film Festival (1976), and the Ottawa International Animation Festival in Canada (1976).
-The vanguard nature of his work led the police to shut down his 1976 exhibit "Super Orange of Love" at Nishimura Gallery for inspection on the opening day.
+The vanguard nature of his work led the police to shut down his 1976 exhibit Super Orange of Love at Nishimura Gallery for inspection on the opening day.

 In 1981, at the age of 45, he suffered a pulmonary edema and for a time hovered at the edge of life and death.
-Throughout the '80s and '90s, Tanaami created many works centered around the theme of "Life and Death" based on the experience.
+Throughout the '80s and '90s, Tanaami created many works centered around the theme of Life and Death based on the experience.
 For example, the pine tree form that appears frequently in Tanaami's works comes from a hallucination he experienced during his illness.
 Similarly, the cranes, elephants and naked women that appear along with spirals and miniature garden-like architectural forms are characteristic of his works from this period.

 In 1999, a retrospective of Tanaami's works from the '60s was held at Gallery 360° in Tokyo.
 The exhibit was praised highly by Yamataka Eye (Boredoms) and KAWS, cultural leaders of the new generation born after the '60s, and as a result, Tanaami's works once again became popular amongst youth culture.
 Since 2005, Tanaami has been presenting new works that fall in the realm of fine art.
 In these works, he continues to manifest images from his personal memories and from his dream world—personified goldfish, deformed characters, rays of light, helical pine trees, fantastical architecture, young girls—through the various mediums of painting, sculpture, film and furniture.